v12technology/fluxtion-examples-old/README.md

 ### Configuartion for all examples ###

-Running the other examples for different versions of fluxtions follows the same process, download the installer, activate license, run mvn install.
+Running the other examples for different versions of fluxtion follows the same process: download the installer, activate license, run mvn install.
 The table below sets out the bindings between trial keys and executables:

 example|windows executable|key
 -------|----------|---